VacheDesNeiges/Jellyfish-Idle/README.md

 ```

 ## Testing
-You can compile and run the tests by running the following command
+You can compile and run the tests by running the following commands
 ```
 ./build.sh --tests
 ./test
 ```

 you can also combine the arguments already mentioned, or use --all to compile both executables.
-For exemple, the following line will build both game and tests in debug mode :
+For example, the following line will build both game and tests in debug mode :
 ```
 ./build.sh --all --debug
 ```